Have you ever heard of the Divi Cocktail?

-Divi is a very popular WordPress theme, but also takes up a lot of space and has some robust requirements.
 Over the years I had created what I called the ‘Divi cocktail’, (changes I made to both WordPress files and regular hosting files so that Divi would run smoother).
+But how exactly does this fit into this article about solving Divi Theme errors?

 Step 1.
 Download from Elegant Themes

-Once downloaded, it is time to login to your hosting.
-We will need to make sure and straighten out a couple things first, so that Divi will run smoothly.
+Once downloaded, login to your hosting.
+We need to make some changes inside your file manager, so Divi runs smoothly.

 Login to your hosting provider.
 We are going to check out a couple things to make sure Divi will run smoothly.